Appdynamics/AppDynamics.DEXTER/README.md

 * Configuration rules (business transaction, backend detection, data collectors, error detection, agent properties)
 * Snapshots (SQL queries, HTTP destinations, data collectors, call graph data, errors)

-By extracting the data from AppDynamics and storing it locally, the data can be preserved with full fidelity indefinitely and interrogated in new and novel ways.
+By extracting the data from AppDynamics, converting it into queryable format and storing it locally, the data can be preserved with full fidelity indefinitely and interrogated in new and novel ways.

 # Scenarios Enabled by This Tool
 Here are some scenarios that are possible with data provided by AppDynamics DEXTER: